mwhahaha/ansible-ovb/README.md

 playbooks:
 - undercloud-provision.yml - sets up the undercloud node and gets it current (yum update/reboot)
-- undercloud-deploy.yml - goes throughthe undercloud setup process to end up with a functioning undercloud -overcloud-deploy.yml - loads OVB inventory, introspection and overcloud image build (DOES NOT DEPLOY OVERCLOUD)
+- undercloud-deploy.yml - goes throughthe undercloud setup process to end up with a functioning undercloud
+- overcloud-deploy.yml - loads OVB inventory, introspection and overcloud image build (DOES NOT RUN OVERCLOUD DEPLOY)

 Running all at once to end up with an undercloud ready to do an 'openstack overcloud deploy':